njiti/the_continouse_bus_project/README.md

 The idea behind the project is to allow for user to buy a bus ticket more conviniently.

 This is by looking at diffarent situation in life like:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:
 *  Buying a ticket for a kid or that girl that yur not sure she will actually come over.
 * You can wallet someone money that they can only use for transport.
 * Make it easier for conductors to be able to make sure that everyones payed before time.